Smart Watering & Feeding for UK Vertical Gardens: Rainwater & Composting

 Then there are wicking beds or self-watering systems, which are particularly effective for stacked planters or containers.
 These systems have a water reservoir at the bottom and use a wicking material (like a special fabric or even the soil itself) to draw water up to the plant roots as needed.
 This prevents both over and under-watering, as the plants only take what they require.
 They're fantastic for maintaining consistent moisture, especially for thirsty plants or during hot spells.
 It's like the plant has its own personal drinking straw, taking sips whenever it fancies – brilliant, isn't it?

 No matter the system, knowing when and how much to water is crucial.
 I always recommend the "finger test": stick your finger about an inch or two into the soil.
 If it feels dry, it's time to water.
 If it's still damp, hold off.
 You can also get a feel for the weight of your pots – a light pot usually means dry soil.
 When you do water, make sure it's thorough.
 You want water to reach all the roots, not just the surface.
 This means continuing until you see water draining from the bottom of the container.
 For vertical systems, this also means ensuring the lower tiers are getting enough moisture without becoming waterlogged, which is where drip systems really shine.
-If you're interested in my personal journey and more of my growing insights, you can read more about me here at SolisStrata.

 The Magic of Compost: Feeding Your Vertical Garden Naturally